htetpyaeaung/htetpyaeaung/README.md

 ===============================
 Graduate Software Developer
 ---------------------------
 I’m a graduate of University of South Australia in Software Development.
-Currently focusing on web development area.
+Currently working as a graduate software developer @ Cara Inc.

 *   🌍  I'm based in Adelaide, South Australia
 *   🖥️  See my portfolio at [htetpyaeaung.me](http://htetpyaeaung.me)